miyagi-sensei/georgia/class4/readme.md

 ## [s184 Bogo Translate](https://judge.hkoi.org/task/s184)
 - Just solve subtask 2 (What really is subtask 2?)
 - you will need to use `map` or `unordered_map`. research it on cplusplus.com or see [map example](map_demo.cpp)
+- also here's how to parse a sentence of words using `istringstream`: [snippet](https://github.com/miyagi-sensei/georgia/blob/main/class4/s184v1.cpp)